Gegegegensan/W4_Getting_and_Cleaning_Data_Course_Project/README.md

 ```R
 features <- append("activity_labels", features)
 ```

-# 4. Appropriately labels the data set with descriptive variable names.

 ### Add column names on labeled_train dataset corresponding to the names of the features
 ```R